rasundsbak/zoterokurs/episodes/02-episode.md

 ---
-title: "Welcome and plan for the day"
+title: "02 Welcome and plan for the day"
 teaching: 10
 exercises: 2
 ---